 COBIT, the globally acknowledged leading framework for IT management and control, is about to see some big changes.

-ISACA, the industry group behind the framework, has recently released the draft version of COBIT 5
+ISACA, the industry group behind the framework, has recently released the draft version of COBIT 5, an updated version that aims to be better and easier to navigate, understand and, hopefully, apply.

 In the new version, which ISACA expects to finalize this fall, the domain and process structure has grown from four to five domains and from 34 to 36 processes.
 The thought of added COBIT controls probably makes many security pros groan, but wait.
 These additions are no mean feat when you realize COBIT 5 integrates all knowledge previously dispersed across ISACA’s various frameworks -- COBIT, Val IT, Risk IT, the Business Model for Information Security (BMIS) and the IT Assurance Framework (ITAF) -- into a single knowledge base, thus paving the way for a consistent approach to value, risk and security across the enterprise.